yakworks/gorm-tools/docs/beanPathTools.md

 ### Getting all object's properties to a map

-> NOTE: in case of a domain instance the method looks only for persistent properties
+> :memo: in case of a domain instance the method looks only for persistent properties

 The ( ```*``` )  sign represents all properties.
 Thus in order to get all fields we can use it as shown below: